scimusmn/jts-0504-spacecraft/README.md

 ### Secondary Language
-To change the secondary language (which defaults to Spanish), edit the `secondaryLanguage` setting in settings.xml:
+To change the secondary language (English is always primary), edit the `secondaryLanguage` setting in settings.xml:

 Spanish:
 ```xml